 Although vlogs are commonly talking head videos, vlogs can actually really be any style.
 Selfie videos, behind the camera, even screen sharing or live action can be regarded as vlogs.

-How to edit a vlog or talking head video in Imvidu
+How to edit a vlog video in Imvidu

 Editing videos in the online Imvidu video editor is slightly different to how you might be used to as there is a transcribing process that also needs to happen.

-- Upload your raw vlog by dragging and dropping (or click on Upload to find on your desktop) to start the edit process
+- Upload your raw video by dragging and dropping (or click on Upload to find on your desktop) to start the edit process

-- Once your video is uploaded, you’ll be taken to the vlog editor
+- Once your video is uploaded, you’ll be taken to the editor page

 - Click on ‘Generate Transcript’ first (this is necessary)